Necozz/KawaiiLibrary_App/README.md

 # neko

-A new Flutter project app that will be just for simple code lerning and testing all the features in a simple way.
+A new Flutter project app that will have some anime and manga stuff on it all in one app.

 ## Getting Started